-2. Education is the exercise of mutual respect grounded in the teachings of non-ego and emptiness.
+2. Education is the exercise of mutual respect grounded in the teachings of the absence of any permanent self, and emptiness.
 Mutual respect is the acknowledgement of the innate integrity of all sentient beings.
 Education flourishes only when student and teacher alike accept each other as they are and respect each other for what they are.